matter-labs/era-contracts/docs/chain_management/admin_role.md

 ## Proposed modular `ChainAdmin` implementation

 > **Warning**.
-The proposed implementation here will likely **not** be used by the Matter Labs team for zkSync Era due to the issues listed in the issues section.
+The proposed implementation here will likely **not** be used by the Matter Labs team for ZKsync Era due to the issues listed in the issues section.
 This code, however, is still in scope of the audit and may serve as a future basis of a more long term solution.

 In order to ensure that the architecture here flexible enough for future other chains to use, it uses a modular architecture to ensure that other chains could fit it to their needs.
 By default, this contract is not even `Ownable`, and anyone can execute transactions out of the name of it.
 In order to add new features such as restricting calling dangerous methods and access control, _restrictions_ should be added there.
 Each restriction is a contract that implements the `IRestriction` interface.
 The following restrictions have been implemented so far: